-The reallocation of the sovereign bond portfolio among European banks following ECB interventions is shown in Table 2.
-In Panel A of Table 2, we report the aggregate change (in $\mathfrak C$ billion) in the domestic sovereign exposure (home exposure) of GIIPS banks and banks in large countries of the European Union (Italy, Spain, France, Germany, and the UK), as well as the aggregate change in the GIIPS sovereign exposure of non-GIIPS eurozone banks and non-eurozone European banks.
-Between the LTROs and the OMT program (between December 2011 and June 2012), the home exposure of GIIPS banks increased by $\mathfrak C$ 55 billion while non-GIIPS banks (eurozone and non-eurozone) decreased their exposure to GIIPS sovereign debt by $\mathfrak C$ 15 billion.
-In particular, Italian and Spanish banks increase their home exposure by $\mathfrak C$ 36 billion and $\mathfrak C$ 13 billion, respectively, following the LTROs.
+We show the evolution of the sovereign bond holdings of European banks reporting in all EBA exercises following ECB interventions in Table 2.
+In Panel A of Table 2, we report the aggregate change (in \mathfrak{C} billion) in the domestic sovereign exposure (home exposure) of GIIPS banks and banks in large countries of the European Union (Italy, Spain, France, Germany, and the UK), as well as the aggregate change in the GIIPS sovereign exposure of non-GIIPS eurozone banks and non-eurozone European banks.
+Between the LTROs and the OMT program (between December 2011 and June 2012), the home exposure of GIIPS banks increased by $\mathfrak{C}55$ billion while non-GIIPS banks (eurozone and non-eurozone) decreased their exposure to GIIPS sovereign debt by $\mathfrak{C}15$ billion.
+In particular, Italian and Spanish banks increase their home exposure by $\mathfrak{C}36$ billion and $\mathfrak{C}13$ billion, respectively, following the LTRO liquidity injections.

 The trend is different following the OMT program announcement (between June 2012 and December 2012), where almost all banks increase their exposure to GIIPS sovereign debt.
-During this period (including Draghi's speech and the announcement of the OMT program), GIIPS banks increase their home exposure by € 12 billion.
-More importantly, non-GIIPS eurozone banks start buying GIIPS sovereign bonds again; their exposure to GIIPS sovereign debt increases by € 4 billion following the announcement of the OMT program.
-Similarly, in Figure 6, we find that French banks only increase their exposure to Italian and Spanish official sectors after the OMT program announcement, while Italy and Spain were increasing their home exposure after both LTROs and OMT program announcements.
+During this period (including Draghi's speech and the announcement of the OMT program), GIIPS banks increase their home exposure by C12 billion.
+More importantly, non-GIIPS eurozone banks start buying GIIPS sovereign bonds again; their exposure to GIIPS sovereign debt increases by C4 billion following the announcement of the OMT program.
+Similarly, in Figure 6, we find that French banks only increase their exposure to Italian and Spanish official sectors after the OMT program announcement, while Italy and Spain were increasing their home exposure after both LTRO liquidity injections and OMT program announcements.

-We report the same trends for the fraction of a country's sovereign debt held by domestic bank in Panel B of Table 2.
-The increase in domestic bond holdings of Italian and Spanish banks during the post-LTRO period translates into a higher concentration of Italian and Spanish sovereign debt in their domestic banking sectors (1.9 and 1.2 percentage point, respectively).
+As a measure of the concentration of sovereign debt in domestic banks, we use the ratio of a country's sovereign bonds held by domestic banks to the total outstanding amount of sovereign debt of that country.
+We report the change in this concentration measure over several periods in Panel B of Table 2, and find that the increase in domestic bond holdings of Italian and Spanish banks during the post-LTRO period translates into a higher concentration of Italian and Spanish sovereign debt in their domestic banking sectors (1.9 and 1.2 percentage point, respectively).
 In the post-OMT period, the increase in Italian debt concentration is less important (0.8 percentage point) than in the post-LTRO period, and the concentration of Spanish debt in domestic banks even decreases by 1.3 percentage point.

 In Panels C and D of Table 2, we split the evolution of banks' sovereign exposures by maturity of their sovereign bond holdings.
 Panel C shows the evolution of sovereign bond holdings of short maturity (between one and three years), while Panel D shows the evolution of long-term bond holdings (maturity above three years).
-Purchases by GIIPS banks of GIIPS sovereign bonds were concentrated in the one to three-year maturities following the LTRO liquidity injections, which is precisely the maturity of LTROs suggesting that GIIPS banks used the bonds as collateral in the LTRO liquidity injections.
-In contrast, GIIPS banks and non-GIIPS banks buy more long-term GIIPS sovereign bonds than short-term bonds after the announcement of the OMT program even though the OMT program also targeted the short-term sovereign bonds.
+Purchases by GIIPS banks of GIIPS sovereign bonds were concentrated in the one- to three-year maturities following the LTRO liquidity injections, which is precisely the maturity of LTROs, suggesting that GIIPS banks used the bonds as collateral in the LTRO liquidity injections.
+In contrast, GIIPS banks and non-GIIPS banks buy more long-term GIIPS sovereign bonds than short-term bonds after the announcement of the OMT program, even though the OMT program also targeted the short-term sovereign bonds.